Contact InformationInstitute of Marine Science

 Ruo He, M. J. Wooller, J. W. Pohlman, J. Quensen, J. M. Tiedje, M. Beth Leigh (2012) Identification of functionally active aerobic methanotrophs in sediments from an arctic lake using stable isotope probing.
 Environmental Microbiology

-Federer R., Hollman T., Estler, D. Wooller M.J. (in press) Stable Carbon and Nitrogen isotope discrimination factors for quantifying Spectacled Eider Nutrien Allocation to egg production.
+Federer R., Hollman T., Estler, D. Wooller M.J.
+(2012) Stable Carbon and Nitrogen isotope discrimination factors for quantifying Spectacled Eider Nutrien Allocation to egg production.
 Condor.

-Weems, J, Iken, K, Gradinger, R, Wooller, M.J. (in press) Carbon and nitrogen assimilation in the Bering Sea clams Nuculana radiata and Macoma moesta.
+Weems, J, Iken, K, Gradinger, R, Wooller, M.J.
+(2012) Carbon and nitrogen assimilation in the Bering Sea clams Nuculana radiata and Macoma moesta.
 Journal of Experimental Marine Biology.

 M.J.
 Wooller et al., (2012) Intermittent methane release from a wetland in arctic Alaska during the last ~12,000 years related to environmental change.
 Journal of Paleolimnology.